Google Tag Manager enables you to manage tracking scripts for a single or multiple pages via a centralized admin panel.

 Tag Manager is now enabled, and you can start adding new tracking tags in Tag Manager's admin panel.

 For more information about managing tags, see Google's instructions.
-See also the examples that illustrate how to add the most common tracking tags.
+Below, you can find examples that illustrate how to add some of the most common tracking tags.

 Adding tracking scripts via Tag Manager – examples